-- Rear flue shield 900 mm long, minimum 160° arc, stainless steel unpainted rear flue shield with 25mm gap between it and the 150mm diameter active flue, OR - 2) Decro-mesh with 900mm long inner shield :- - A full length, half radius perforated decro-mesh flue shield extending from the heater through into the drop box penetrating the ceiling.

-A 900 mm half round stainless steel inner reflector must be fitted inside the decro-mesh.
-Using tinsnips, cut three 10mm tabs into the top and bottom of the inner reflector.
-Bend the centre tabs in, and the ones closest to the edge out to create an air gap between it, the outer decro-mesh, and the 150mm active flue.
+- Rear flue shield 900 mm long, minimum 160° arc, stainless steel unpainted rear flue shield, OR - 2) Decro-mesh a full length, half radius perforated decro-mesh flue shield extending from the heater through into the drop box penetrating the ceiling.
+A 900 mm half round inner reflector must be fitted inside the decro-mesh.
+Using tin-snips, cut 10mm tabs into the top and bottom of the inner reflector and bend out to create an air gap between it and the outer decro-mesh.